MicrosoftDocs/VBA-Docs/api/Access.Form.DatasheetCellsEffect.md

 This property applies the selected effect to the entire datasheet.

 When this property is set to Raised or Sunken, gridlines will be visible on the datasheet regardless of the **[DatasheetGridlinesBehavior](Access.Form.DatasheetGridlinesBehavior.md)** property setting.

-The following table contains the properties that don't exist in the DAO  **Properties** collection of until you set them by using the **Formatting (Datasheet)** toolbar or you can add them in an Access database (.mdb) by using the **CreateProperty** method and append it to the DAO **Properties** collection.
+The following table contains the properties that don't exist in the DAO **Properties** collection until you set them by using the **Formatting (Datasheet)** toolbar, or you can add them in an Access database (.mdb) by using the **CreateProperty** method and append it to the DAO **Properties** collection.

 |||
 |:-----|:-----|